r3dm4st3r/traefik-plugin-ip2location/README.md

 If `false`, errors will be added to the `X-GEOIP-ERROR` HTTP header.
 Set to `true` to disable error headers.

-### Headers (`headers`)
+### Header Mappings (Flattened Configuration)

 **Default: empty**

-Map of MaxMind GeoIP2 fields to HTTP header names.
-Only configured headers will be added to requests.
+Header mappings are configured directly at the root level (flattened) for Traefik Yaegi compatibility.
+Only configured headers will be added to requests and responses.

+**Note:** The configuration is flattened (no nested `headers:` section) because Traefik's Yaegi interpreter has limitations with nested struct parsing.

 ## Available Fields